Q: I need some direction for a matter with my nephew. He doesn’t think social nudism is a sin.

 A: Well it is true, of course, that before sin entered into the Garden of Eden that Adam and Eve were naked and they were not ashamed.

 But when sin entered into the world it’s interesting that then Adam and Eve clothed themselves.
-They had fig leaves, indeed, God gave them fig leaves, God sewed fig leaves for them.
-But because of sin, there is now going to be a certain amount of shame when clothes are taken off, and as a result, Adam and Eve wanted to cover themselves.
+Because of sin, there is now going to be a certain amount of shame when clothes are taken off, and as a result, Adam and Eve wanted to cover themselves.

 To want to be covered when we are in the presence of others is the most normal response that we have in society.
 Of course in marriage, because the couple becomes one flesh, that is something entirely different.